Why do we want to monitor training loads?

 Training load monitoring should occur in any individual who competes in sport whether it be recreational, semi-professional or professional where the focus is on injury prevention and performance enhancement.
 It is particularly important in endurance sports and those who compete in sports over a long season.
 Likewise, those who have been suffering from performance drop offs or overuse/repeated injuries, especially tendon pain should seriously consider using a training load monitoring program.

-To find out more about the training load monitoring program and services the Shannon Clinic Melbourne Chiropractic and Sports Care provides or to book an appointment you can call, email or us.
+To find out more about the training load monitoring program and services the Shannon Clinic – Melbourne Chiropractic and Sports Care provides you can call, email or us.
 Alternatively, you can book an appointment online below.